SoulKyu/my-homelab/README.md

 Vault is configured with Terraform.

 All my secret are stored on Vault, i'm using the mutating webhook from bank-vault to inject those secret directly inside my pods.

+## Access from the Outside

+Actually all my service are registered on Scaleway DNS for private and public network.

+Private Network is only accessible from my Homelab, in the future a Headscale configuration is going to be deployed to allow access from my secure device

+Public Network is available from outside only on port 443 to specific URL that are designed to be publically accessed such as a future portfolio for example.